UTSC-CSCC09-Programming-on-the-Web/a4-AhmadHakim2004/README.md

         - a delete button
     - two buttons to move to the older or later series of 10 comments (still related to the same image)

+Your styling must be elegant, original and use some CSS animations.

 ##  Building the features

 In this part, you are going to build some frontend features.
 Data will be stored locally (HTML5 storage) and updated when users interacts with the app.
 The data should be persistent.
 This means that any comment or image previously added should appear (wherever appropriate) when the user browse through the gallery even if the page is reloaded.

 As done for the lab, the javascript code must be separated in two: the **Frontend Controller** and the **the Frontend API**.
 For the **Frontend API** api, we provide a starter file called `api.js`.
-Your implementation of the **the Frontend API** will be auto-marked, so make sure to comply with the specifications.

 ### Adding and deleting images to the gallery